On the reverse isodiametric problem and Dvoretzky-Rogers-type volume bounds: Introduction

 \begin{definition} A convex body $K\in\K^n$ is in \emph{isodiametric position} (or \emph{Behrend position}), if

 \end{definition}

-This definition is justified because standard arguments in convexity show that the supremum of the isodiametric quotient of linear images of a fixed $K \in \K^n$ is always attained (see \cref{lem_attainment_Behrendposition}).
+This definition is justified by standard arguments in convexity that show that the supremum of the isodiametric quotient of linear images of a fixed $K \in \K^n$ is always attained (see \cref{lem_attainment_Behrendposition}).
 We prove in \cref{thm_uniqueness_Behrend_pos} that the Behrend position is unique up to rotations, scalings and translations.

-In \cref{sect_behrend_loewner}, we elaborate on the crucial observation that a convex body~$K$ is in Behrend position if and only if its normalized difference body $\frac{1}{\D(K)}(K-K)$ is in L\"owner position, which means that its volume minimal enclosing ellipsoid is the Euclidean unit ball.
-This relationship allows to use a result of Barthe~\cite{barthe1998an} on the minimal volume of an $o$-symmetric convex body in L\"owner position, leading to the solution of \cref{conj_rev_idi} in the $o$-symmetric case.
+In \cref{sect_behrend_loewner}, we make the crucial observation that a convex body~$K$ is in Behrend position if and only if its normalized difference body $(K-K)/\D(K)$ is in L\"owner position (see \cref{thm_equival_isod_lown}), which means that its volume minimal enclosing ellipsoid is the Euclidean unit ball.
+This relationship allows to use a result of Barthe~\cite{barthe1998an} on the minimal volume of an $o$-symmetric convex body in L\"owner position, solving \cref{conj_rev_idi} in the $o$-symmetric case.